We are currently awaiting Alameda Counties orders before we are able to open again because of Covid 19. we look forward to working with students soon.

 Learn about historic Oakland by touring a lovely old home built as a wedding present in 1884 .
 This home is what remains of one of the Gentleman Farmers estates of Old Oakland.

-In 1990 when the last sibling died, The family gave up their inhertance to create a 501C3 non profit .
+In 1990 when the last and youngest sibling Emelita died, the family members gave up their inheritance to create a 501C3 non- profit .
 Our mission is to have the house be used as a study center for all students who are interested California history in the time period 1874- 1940.

 Opportunities for your classes

 Inside: Who lived here?
 Learn about the family that grew up in this house.
 What did they do on a daily basis?
 What did they do during the 1906 earthquake?
 How did this house run without electricity?